+Bromley Wing

-Bromley Wing accommodation: Patients who live some distance away can stay at the Bromley Wing at the Queen Elizabeth Hospital.
-It is comfortable accommodation with meals from Monday- Friday for people who are able to look after themselves.
+If you do not wish to travel you may arrange to stay in the Bromley Wing at the Queen Elizabeth Hospital.
+It is comfortable accommodation with meals provided from Monday-Friday for people who are able to look after themselves.

 Outside treatment times you are free to entertain yourself, have visitors or go out.

 Accommodation here is free and can be arranged by contacting the Bromley Wing on 0121 371 4506.

-You may also find this organisation helpful: Macmillan: www.macmillan.org.uk or 0808 8080000
+You may also find this organisation helpful:

+Macmillan: www.macmillan.org.uk Telephone: 0808 8080000